 Compare different business and asset holding mediums in respect of the limitations and requirements imposed by statute and the common law.
-Class discussion /seminars / group participation

-Compare the various entities in respect of the advantages associated with each entity, having regard to practical situations.
+Class discussion /seminars / group participation entities in respect of the advantages associated with each entity, having regard to practical situations.